Ducz0r/circular-slider/README.md

 </html>
 ```

-2. Initialize the JS slider with the provided options:
+### 2. Initialize the JS slider with the given options

 ```js
 var slider = new CircularSlider({